Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 You simply need to stop but stop properly.

-That flexibility is why Athabasca Falls Jasper remains one of the most visited spots in Jasper National Park.
+That flexibility is why Athabasca Falls remains one of the most visited spots in Jasper National Park.

 columbia ice fields jasper source of the athabasca river